sklump/aries-rfcs/features/0036-issue-credential/README.md

 ### 1.1/propose-credential

 In version 1.1 of the propose-credential message, the following optional fields were added: schema_name, schema_version, and issuer_did.
 The previous version is [1.0/propose-credential](https://github.com/hyperledger/aries-rfcs/blob/527849e/features/0036-issue-credential/README.md#propose-credential).

+### 2.0/propose-credential and identifiers

+Version 2.0 of the propose-credential message replaces the (indy-specific) filtration criteria with a generalized filter attachment.
+The previous version is [1.1/propose-credential](https://github.com/hyperledger/aries-rfcs/blob/3a1f16e/features/0036-issue-credential/README.md#propose-credential).

+Version 2.0 also uses &lt;angle brackets&gt; explicitly to mark all values that may vary between instances, such as identifiers and comments.

 ## Summary

-Formalizes messages used to issue a credential--whether the credential is JWT-oriented, JSON-LD-oriented, or ZKP-oriented.
+Formalizes messages used to issue a credential -- whether the credential is JWT-oriented, JSON-LD-oriented, or ZKP-oriented.
 The general flow is similar, and this protocol intends to handle all of them.
-If you are using a credential type that doesn't fit this protocol, please [raise a Github issue](/github-issues.md).
+If you are using a credential type that does not fit this protocol, please [raise a Github issue](/github-issues.md).

 ## Motivation